Ultimate Guide To WordPress RSS

 Powr RSS Feed

-With POWr RSS, you can automatically combine and display content from a number of different RSS feeds.
+With POWr RSS Feed, you can combine and display content from multiple RSS feeds.

-The POWr RSS Feed plugin also lets you display images, videos, and articles, adjust feed spacing and size, use custom backgrounds, colors, fonts, and more.
-It also has mobile-responsive design and supports text in every language.
+This plugin also lets you display images, videos, and articles, adjust the priority of different feeds, use custom backgrounds, colors, fonts, and more.
+It is also mobile responsive and supports text in any language.

-The premium edition of this plugin contains a number of additional features, such as the ability to display different feeds, accept or reject posts, and more.
+The premium version contains a number of additional features, such as the ability to display different feeds, accept or reject posts in your feed, and more.

 For more details, go here: